Friday, May 9, 2008

 To celebrate 150 years of statehood, Minnesota Public Radio wants to tell the story of the people who make up our state.
 It's a daunting task, and we'd like your help.
 Share your story of arrival in this state with other Minnesotans in our MPR-Moderated discussion group at MNArrival.Gather.com.

-For those who need a little extra help telling their story, please see our tips on how to tell your story, and/or sign up for a free half hour with a videographer.
-For an idea of what we're looking for, watch MPR host Cathy Wurzer tell her arrival story.
+For those who need a little extra help telling their story, please see our tips on how to tell your story.
+For an idea of what we're looking for, watch videos gathered from around the state.

 View the arrival stories we've alredy collected on a map for geographic representation, or a timeline for a linear perspective.
 The MPR newsroom contributed stories from the archive about events or arrival stories that have had an affect on the state's history.
 Post your story at MNArrival.Gather.com — or just give us the quick version — and we'll add it here too.